asyrewicze/asyrewicze/README.md

 I use this space to organize and centralize links to all of the resources, community work, public speaking and other stuff I work on out on the interwebz.
 If you're looking to contact me, I am most active on [LinkedIn](https://www.linkedin.com/in/asyrewicze) these days!

-**If you're interested in my content:** After many years focusing on content creation for corporations, I've recently started a new personal blog covering tech at [www.andyontech.com](https://www.andyontech.com)

 Looking forward to hearing from you!

 ## Who is This Andy Guy?